ARGANS/training-raster-clipper/TUTORIAL.md

 ) -> None:
 ```

-:arrow_forward: With the help of a pandas DataFrame, output the previously obtained numpy array of colors and class to a CSV File.
-Columns must be all the Colors, followed by the integer representing the class of the pixel.
+:arrow_forward: With the help of a pandas DataFrame, output the previously obtained numpy array of band names and class to a CSV File.
+Columns must be all the band names, followed by the integer representing the class of the pixel.

 #### Expected result